 10 Places your Business URL Should Be

-By missing out important information like your business URL you are effectively losing out on traffic and also wasting your time.
-I say wasting your time because if you have put all the effect into adding your business information only to forget to add your business URL, all that work was in vain.
+By missing out important information like your business URL you are effectively losing traffic.
+If you have put all the effort into adding your business information only to forget to add your business URL, all that work was in vain.
 If people can not see your business url then they cannot visit your business = a lost customer.

 1 On your Blog